Auto Payments in Recurring Invoice Templates

 This innovative feature allows you to automatically deduct the invoice amount from your customer's credit card on the due date.

 Note: This article will assume that you have already set up Recurring Invoices.
-For a detailed overview of how to set up Recurring Invoices, see our article “Creating Recurring Invoices”
+For a detailed overview of how to set up Recurring Invoices, see our article “Creating Recurring Invoices”.

 Setting up your Auto Payment